SPRING 2017 CO-OP ACADEMY TEAMS!

 WHAT IS IT?

 It is an intensive 5-month long training and support program that helps teams of aspiring entrepreneurs develop worker-owned green businesses.
 It is unique in its focus on businesses that are both green and worker-owned.
 And utilizes an aggressive combination of training, coaching, and technical services.
-Think of it as a business boot camp for cooperative start-ups The program includes classroom trainings; business coaches; and business support services such as legal incorporation, graphic design, and website development.
+Think of it as a business boot camp for cooperative start-ups The program includes classroom trainings; business coaches; and business support services such as legal incorporation, and access to fair financial services.
 The course is specifically designed so that each team is able to get their business up and running by the completion of the course.

 WHO IS IT FOR?